mrobinson513/TouchOSC-genMDM/README.md

 * 6 pages of controls representing a channel / voice in the YM2612
 * 4 pages per voice of FM operator controls

-# Template files
+# Layout files
-The provided template file(s) are binary encoded.
+The provided layout file(s) are binary encoded.

 ### Lua scripts
-This template makes heavy utilization of Lua scripting in place of TouchOSC's built in MIDI.
+This layout makes heavy utilization of Lua scripting in place of TouchOSC's built in MIDI.
 It was necessary to support automatically changing the MIDI channel of a control based on the assigned page.
 Scripts used for each control have been provided as separate files for parsibility.

-If you make changes to the lua files, be sure to test them in your own template in the appropriate control.
+If you make changes to the lua files, be sure to test them in your own layout in the appropriate control.

 ### Documentation